 When looking for nursing scholarships, Texas nurses have ample opportunities especially for the Lone Star State, because the nursing shortage is so significant.
 Another prime place for nursing scholarships, NC is among the many states that offer financial assistance options due to its massive healthcare system centered around the Research Triangle and Charlotte.
 Listed below are a few examples of some of the most valuable scholarships offered by Texas and North Carolina.

-Nursing Scholarships Texas: The Lone Star State has set up various scholarships for their residents who wish to attend nursing school.
+The Lone Star State has set up various scholarships for its residents who wish to attend nursing school.
 Students who can demonstrate a financial need might look to the Texas Educational Opportunity Grant or the TEXAS Grant – Towards Excellence, Access & Success Grant.
 Nursing graduates are considered a member of the critical-needs profession.
 The Texas Primary Care Office offers a student loan forgiveness program.

-Nursing Scholarships NC: North Carolina offers nursing students many scholarships to defray a nursing degree’s tuition costs.
-Students can check out a merit-based scholarship entitled the Nursing Scholarship Program, or NSP or the financial-needs based scholarships of the Nurse Education Scholarship Loan Plan.
+North Carolina offers nursing students many scholarships to defray a nursing degree’s tuition costs.
+Students can check out a merit-based scholarship entitled the Nursing Scholarship Program, or NSP or the financial-needs-based scholarships of the Nurse Education Scholarship Loan Plan.

-Each state and many individual nursing schools offers scholarships to meet the needs of low-income students, nontraditional students, and other groups the school wants to attract and support.
+Each state and many individual schools offer aide to meet the needs of low-income students, nontraditional students, and other groups the school wants to attract and support.
 Examples of these various scholarships include Geographic Scholarships, Specific Population Scholarships, or Field Specific Scholarships.
 For instance, a state with a shortage of qualified nurse anesthetists may offer a grant or scholarship specifically for nurses going into a CRNA program.

 Search your state’s Board of Nursing for scholarship opportunities specific to your state and region.